TheOfficialFloW/Adrenaline/readme.md

 Changelog
 ---------

+### Changelog v6.6
+- Fixed bug from previous update that caused black screen in other DJ max games.
+- Inferno driver was not included correcty, now it is.
+- Tekken 6 can now be played with any CPU speed.

 ### Changelog v6.5
 - Added updated inferno driver by codestation which improves performance of CSO reading.
 - Added option to choose USB device.